 What is nutrition?

 Nutrition refers to everything that your child eats and drinks.
 Your child’s body uses nutrients from food to function properly and stay healthy.
-Nutrients include carbohydrates, proteins, fats, vitamins and minerals.
-In the right amounts, these nutrients give your child energy to grow, learn and be active.
-Your child’s body stores what isn’t needed right away for energy as body fat.
+Nutrients include carbohydrates, proteins, fats, vitamins, and minerals.
+In the right amounts, nutrients give your child energy to grow, learn, and be active.

 Why is proper nutrition important?

-Poor nutrition can cause health problems, overweight and obesity.
-Some of the health problems associated with poor nutrition can be serious and even life threatening, especially as your child grows into an adolescent and moves into adulthood.
-By helping your child learn healthy eating habits, you can help prevent these health problems.
+Poor nutrition can cause health problems, overweight, and obesity.
+Some of the health problems associated with poor nutrition can be very serious, especially as your child grows into an adult.
+By teaching your child healthy eating habits, you can help prevent these health problems.

-Avoiding weight problems now has multiple benefits for your child.
-First, it’s so much easier to maintain a healthy weight than it is to lose weight.
-And children who maintain a healthy weight during childhood are more likely to stay at a healthy weight as adults.
+Also, it’s much easier to maintain a healthy weight than it is to lose weight.
+Children who maintain a healthy weight are more likely to stay at a healthy weight as adults.